tgherzog/wbgapi/README.md

-Every element type is its own object: source, series, region, time, etc. Note that "countries" and aggregates are accessed through the "economy" object.
+Every element type is its own object: source, series, region, time, etc. Note that "countries" and aggregates are accessed through the "economy" object and the time dimension is always accessed through the time object.
 All World Bank databases have a series, time, and economy dimension, although the API is not consistent in its concept scheme across databases.
+For example, in some databases the economy dimension is called 'economy' or 'province' instead of 'country' and the time dimension is sometimes called 'year.'
 The WBGAPI module saves you most of that headache.

 Objects tend to use a common set of functions which you'll use heavily: